 - Weight gain

-- Certain medications, like lithium, antidepressants, and anticonvulsants
+- Certain medications, such as lithium and amiodarone.

-- Pre-existing diseases, like hemochromatosis, scleroderma, and amyloidosis
+- Pre-existing diseases, such as hemochromatosis, sarcoidosis, and amyloidosis.

-- Overtreatment for hyperthyroidism, which is the over-activity of the thyroid gland
+- Over-response for hyperthyroidism, which is the over-activity of the thyroid gland.

-- Pituitary gland issues, such as a pituitary tumor that keeps the pituitary from producing enough thyroid-stimulating hormone (TSH) to get the thyroid gland work
+- Pituitary gland issues, such as a pituitary tumor that keeps the gland from producing enough thyroid-stimulating hormone (TSH) to get the thyroid gland working.

-It might also be useful to keep in mind that many conditions could cause dry skin, insomnia, and tiredness.
-For example, hypothyroidism can cause general tiredness, but insomnia can also be the cause of lethargy (and insomnia is not a symptom of hypothyroidism).
-Having insomnia and the resulting lethargy might be due to an unrelated condition or circumstances.
-Whether you have hypothyroidism or another condition, your health care provider can work with you to diagnose the underlying cause and create a treatment plan.
+It might also be useful to keep in mind that hypothyroidism isn’t the only cause of dry skin, insomnia, and tiredness.
+Similarly, hypothyroidism can cause general tiredness, but having insomnia and the resulting lethargy might be due to an unrelated condition or circumstances.
+Whether you have hypothyroidism or another condition, your health care provider will be able to help diagnose the underlying cause and create a treatment plan.